Cannonsburg Newsletter

 Birthday treats and celebrations

-• We look forward to celebrating our students’ birthdays and will honor each student with a shout-out on the announcement's birthday board, as well as special moments throughout the day with the classroom teacher and peers.
+• We look forward to celebrating our students’ birthdays and will honor each student with a shout-out on the announcement birthday board, as well as special moments throughout the day with the classroom teacher and peers.

 • RPS school policy is no food birthday treats.
 You are welcome to send in a book for the class or a non-food item, such as indoor recess game.
 We promise to make our birthday students feel special on their big days.
 Unfortunately, if food items are sent in they will not be able to be distributed.